pmq20/node-packer/node/doc/api/util.md

 will return its value, see [Custom promisified functions][].

-`promisify()` assumes that `original` is a function taking a callback as its final argument in all cases, and the returned function will result in undefined behavior if it does not.
+`promisify()` assumes that `original` is a function taking a callback as its final argument in all cases.
+If `original` is not a function, `promisify()` will throw an error.
+If `original` is a function but its last argument is not an error-first callback, it will still be passed an error-first callback as its last argument.

 ### Custom promisified functions